 Establishing your grounds to show what evidence is needed to contest a will

-The deceased didn’t have the mental capacity to write the will
+The testator lacks the mental capacity to write the will

 For example, if they were experiencing psychosis due to a mental health disorder.

 They did not understand or approve the content of the will

-Those hard of hearing, eyesight, or who have dictated that someone else sign the will fall under this bracket.
+Those hard of hearing, eyesight, or who dictate that someone else sign the will fall under this bracket.